 We’ll meet in Valencia, in front of Mestalla stadium (the parking lot on av.
 Aragón) and drive to Benicassim.
 Once there, we’ll have a coffee on a terrace and start the hike.

 The route begins along the PR-CV 397 trail and the first couple of kilometres are regular hiking, which will get us to the back side of Las Agujas.
 From here the scrambling will begin.
 Very soon we will arrive to the top of the first and the most visited (evidently) Aguja.
-But this is only the beginning, as we will make our way along the ridge line to arrive to the most epic spot – the trampoline (seen on the photos).
-Lots of time will be dedicated to photo taking here, as well as having lunch.
-After that we will backtrack a bit and make our way down a steep trail to return to PR-CV 397 trail.
+But this is only the beginning, as we will make our way along the ridge line to arrive to the most epic spot – the “trampoline” (seen on the photos).
+Lots of time will be dedicated to taking photos here, as well as having lunch.
+After that we will pass through another technical spot, where we will need to climb through a “chimney” – a very narrow passage between the rocks.
+Then, we will make our way down a steep trail to return to PR-CV 397 trail.

 A short walk and we will be back at the starting spot.
 Finally, we will have a drink on a terrace and return to Valencia.

 Technical level: advanced (lots of scrambling on steep slopes)

 Meeting point: Mestalla, parking lot on av.
 Aragón, 9:30 (return to Valencia ~18:30)

 Price: 32 euros (28 euros signing up before Thursday, 15.12) / 12 euros coming to Benicássim.